geno4sd.ml_tools.ReVeaL module

 - compute_shingle(train_samples, test_samples, mutation_load, moment_type=1, out_file_name=None)[source]

-This function compute the shingles, generating the train and test sample
+- This function compute the shingles, generating the train and test sample - rain_samples:

 - test_samples: